LeetLLM

 BF161687Compact with FP32-like range, but coarser nearby resolution

 The important correction is easy to miss: BF16 improves range relative to FP16; it doesn't improve nearby resolution.
 BF16 has fewer fraction bits than FP16.
-That is why BF16 compute still normally updates FP32 parameters.
+That's why BF16 compute still normally updates FP32 parameters.

 PyTorch exposes the exact format limits with torch.finfo.
 Run this on CPU; no accelerator is required to inspect the number system.